salsiy/bohobot/content/posts/tech-logs/part-3-automating-releases-release-please.md

 4.  **Release**: Team Lead merges that PR.
 5.  **Publish**: Tag is created, Release is published.

-We now have strictly versioned, immutable artifacts.
-In **Part 4**, we will decide how to consume these artifacts: via simple Git Tags or a Private Registry.
+I now have strictly versioned, immutable artifacts.
+In **Part 4**, I will decide how to consume these artifacts: via simple Git Tags or a Private Registry.